 Carpe Diem.
 Calgary is on its way to recovering from a significant downturn.
 The city has recognized the need to diversify the economy and not rely as heavily on the oil and gas sector.
 The arts community in Calgary has also relied heavily on the oil and gas sector for support.
 But we are in a different time, and the arts themselves need to be recognized as investments in diversifying the economic fabric of Calgary and not simply the recipients of donations.
 Calgary Arts Development’s recent reports on the impact of the arts on Calgary demonstrate the employment benefits to the city because of the arts, ancillary benefits to other sectors of the economy.
 There are 50,000 people employed in the arts in Calgary.

-The Barbara LaPointe Children’s Arts Centre will address some of the recommendations of the Calgary Arts Development reports by providing the following:
+The Art Creating Futures Foundation will address some of the recommendations of the Calgary Arts Development reports by providing the following:

 - culture infrastructure that supports ethno-cultural activity